 Federal funds must be used to supplement existing state and local funds for program activities and must not replace those funds that have been appropriated or allocated for the same purpose.
 Potential supplanting will be the subject of the application review, pre-award review, post-award monitoring, and possible audit.
 The grant application should clearly demonstrate that subaward funds will not supplant state or local funds.
 Applicants and subrecipients may be required to supply documentation demonstrating that the reduction in non-Federal resources occurred for reasons other than the receipt or anticipation of Federal funds.
-See Chapter 2.3 of the DOJ Grants Financial Guide for guidance on maintaining documentation to demonstrate non-supplanting.
+See DOJ Grants Financial Guide (Section 2.3 Standards for Financial Management Systems) for guidance on maintaining documentation to demonstrate non-supplanting.